apache/beam/sdks/python/README.md

 ### Combiner Examples

-A common case for combiners is to sum (or max or min) over the values of each key.
+Combiners are used to create a `PCollection` that contains the sums (or max or min) of each of the keys in the initial `PCollecion`.
 Such standard Python functions can be used directly as combiner functions.
 In fact, any function "reducing" an iterable to a single value can be used.

 ```python